 Now Marisa coordinates the radio programming on KCBX's network of FM broadcast frequencies.
 In addition, she leads efforts to develop new content on digital media.
 Marisa also co-hosts the Thursday night Americana music program The Road Home, and contributes interviews to Wednesday afternoon public affairs program Issues and Ideas.

-Marisa has also played a vital role in the success of KCBX's Live Oak Music Festival.
+Marisa has played a vital role in the success of KCBX's Live Oak Music Festival.
 She has been a member of the Booking and Programming Committee since 1992, and has chaired the committee since 2003, assembling outstanding lineups of musical acts that have delighted and surprised audiences.